Plan to discharge water into Hudson River from closed nuclear plant sparks uproar

 O’Brien said river discharges remain the “preferred option” for Holtec.

-The bill before the Legislature would force another solution by making it unlawful to discharge any radiological substance into the Hudson River in connection to nuclear plant decommissioning.
+The bill approved by the Legislature would force another solution by making it unlawful to discharge any radiological substance into the Hudson River in connection to nuclear plant decommissioning.
 Sponsors say the discharge of nuclear waste into the river poses a substantial risk to local real estate values and economic development.

+“Even though this bill doesn’t discuss environmental or health impacts, the public perception is tied to what they believe … could actually happen to them if they were to swim, boat, paddle or live on and dip their toes into the Hudson River,” Levenberg said during the debate.

+Republican Assembly member Andy Goodell noted the long history of releases from the plant.

 O’Brien said a ban on river discharges could lead to layoffs among the hundreds of decommissioning workers because it would require work to be re-sequenced.
 The argument has been amplified by some labor groups, with the North Atlantic States Regional Council of Carpenters calling the bill “job-killing legislation.”